Emzeelion999/PulsarDAO-Contract/scripts/deployment/README.md

     ```
 6. Transfer reserve vesting escrow admin to Aragon Ownership Agent

-### 6. Transferring Ownership of Curve Pools to Aragon
+### 6. Transferring Ownership of Pulsar Pools to Aragon

 Transferring ownership of pools requires a three day delay between the first call and the second.
 Calls must be made from the [pool owner](https://etherscan.io/address/0xc447fcaf1def19a583f97b3620627bf69c05b5fb) address.